JesseDarr/dARM/README.md

 So the dARM journey began.
 The goal was to design a cheap, powerful, robust, modular, and easily maintained arm from scratch using `ODrive S1` BLDC controllers.
 It stands `.975 meters` tall and can easily hold `5 lbs` in the horizontal position.

-As I've itterated through various designs, modularity and maintenance became top priorities.
+As I've iterated through various designs, modularity and maintenance became top priorities.
 If any individual component fails, its modular section can be removed from the larger arm for easy replacement.

 ## Table of Contents
 1. [Versions](#versions)